edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process.md

 ## Mock responses conditionally

-You can mock responses conditially by using the `HttpResponseMessageMockBuilder.Where` method.
+You can mock responses conditially by using the `InProcessHttpResponseMessageMockBuilder.Where` method.

 Imagine that you have a typed client which implemented 3 different API calls but you only wanted to mock the response for one of them.
 You can do: